elotroalex/chiens/_texts/translation.md

 - riding out my hate and my hope.
 - I still have ravines
 - I still have mountains ...
-- at the bottom of a hole protected from the winds, I will still watch the secret tides
+- at the bottom of a pit, protected from the winds, I will keep my watch for the secret tides
 - the revolts of silt and black earth.
-- onward, my friends.
+- onward, friends.

 - {:.sp} 1st Horse Rider.